If an injury has set you back, we'll help you move forward

 If you have suffered pain and injury as a result of an ectopic pregnancy that was not diagnosed and treated in a timely manner, you may be eligible to make a medical negligence claim against the NHS Trust or private doctor or hospital responsible for the misdiagnosis.

 If you decide to make an ectopic pregnancy misdiagnosis claim, your medical negligence solicitor will take you through every step of the claims process.
-Your solicitor will be with you until you win your claim and get the compensation you deserve.
+Your solicitor will be with you until you win your claim and get the compensation you need to move forward.

 Get an impartial opinion